Providing Legal Options When Police Cause Injuries

 In order for a police officer to be justified in using deadly force to apprehend a suspect, the officer must have probable cause to believe the suspect poses a significant threat to the officer or others.
 If someone is shot by police when there is no probable cause to believe that the suspect posed a serious threat, it is considered use of unjustified deadly force, and the injured person, or in the case of death, his or her family, is entitled to be compensated.

-At the New York law firm of Sivin & Miller, LLP Attorneys at Law, we are experienced in representing victims and the families of victims of improper police shootings.
+At the New York law firm of Sivin, Miller & Roche LLP, we are experienced in representing victims and the families of victims of improper police shootings.
 We prepare meticulously for these cases and always stand ready to go to trial unless a fair and full pretrial settlement is offered.

 We Have The Ability To Handle Complex Claims